bamorim/2022-elixir-conf-eu/presentation.md

 # Event Logs

-- Things happen in your system
+- Things happen in your system.
-- Logs are a way for externalization
+- Logs are a way for externalization.
 - Examples:
-  - HTTP Request Handled
+  - HTTP Request Handled.
-  - Database Query Executed
+  - Database Query Executed.
-  - Background Job Executed
+  - Background Job Executed.

 ---